Arcana/node-dota2/README.md

 Sends a message to the Game Coordinator requesting one or multiple `account_ids` player information.
 This includes their display name, country code, team info and sponsor, fantasy role, official information lock status, and if the user is marked as a pro player.
 Listen for the `playerInfoData` event for the Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

+#### requestTrophyList(account_id, [callback])
+* `account_id` - Account ID (lower 32-bits of a 64-bit Steam ID) of the user whose trophy data you wish to view.
+* `[callback]` - optional callback, returns args: `err, response`.

+Sends a message to the Game Coordinator requesting `account_id`'s trophy data.
+Provide a callback or listen for `trophyListData` event for Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).
+Notably, this data contains the `profile_name` field, which is the user's name displayed on their profile page in dota.

 ### Matches
 #### requestMatches(criteria, [callback])
 * `[criteria]` - The options available for searching matches: